 Friendly Streets Toolkit

-The toolkit, completed in January 2018, is a living document that we will continue to update.
+The Friendly Streets Toolkit is a living document that we developed in our first year of the initiative that continues to be updated as new information emerges.
 It includes a collectively developed strategy to address community needs and work together to pursue policy and infrastructure solutions.

 Visit our blog to learn more about the project and project updates.